Revisiting Shikhmurzaev's approach to the contact line problem: Introduction

 \section{Introduction}

+In this paper, we revisit Shikhmurzaev's theory for fluid interfaces \cite{shikh93}.
+In particular, we discuss in detail the conditions required to be able to assume that the temperature of the system is constant.
+We derive also some thin film approximations of the model.

-We consider here a mathematical model describing the free boundary problem of a moving contact line, following Shikhmurzaev \cite{shikh93}.
-To explain briefly the background, a 'contact line' is formed when three distinct phases of matter meet.
+To explain the background briefly, a 'contact line' is formed when three distinct phases of matter meet.
 If the phases are all fluid (liquid or gas) phases, that is, two immiscible fluids are in contact with another liquid or a gas, this contact line is freely deformable in space, while it is bound to move on a given surface, if one of the phases is a solid.
 We are interested in this latter case.
 The process of displacement of one fluid by another immiscible fluid from a solid surface in the framework of classical fluid mechanics is known as the 'moving contact line' phenomenon.
 This contact line motion appears in many natural and technological processes, for example, coating of solids by liquid films, photographic films or polymer processing.

 The mathematical modelling of the dynamic moving contact line encounters a fundamental difficulty, compared to the equilibrium state.
 The typical no-slip boundary condition for velocities of both the fluids on the solid surface gives rise to a non-integrable singularity of the shear stress, that is, to an infinite force exerted by the fluid on the solid (cf. \cite{HS}, \cite{DD}) which is considered not to be physical.
 The pressure of the fluid at the contact line becomes singular as well.
 This problem is known in the literature as the "moving contact line paradox".